Computer Vision#

 CV01 - Image Classification with CNN#

 Build a Convolutional Neural Network from scratch and train it on the CIFAR-100 dataset (100 object categories).
-You will implement convolutional blocks, batch normalization, dropout, and a fully connected classifier head using PyTorch, then monitor training progress through loss and accuracy curves.
+You will implement convolutional blocks, batch normalisation, dropout, and a fully connected classifier head using PyTorch, then monitor training progress through loss and accuracy curves.

 CV02 - Deep Residual Networks (ResNet-50)#